Conditional Logic and Dynamic Texts

 isContainerReady

-Definition: isContainerReady(nameOfPanelOrPage: string): Boolean
+Definition: isContainerReady(nameOfPanelOrPage: string): boolean

-.
+Returns true if all questions in a given panel or page have valid input; otherwise, returns false.
 An empty question value is considered valid if neither validators nor required status is defined for it.

 Example: "expression": "isContainerReady('page1')"